Loop Models and $K$-Theory: The partition function of finite domains

 \linkpatternedgecolor{blue} In this picture, a loop configuration of $\mathcal D$ is an assignment of so-called {\em plaquettes}, i.e., $\tikz[baseline=-3pt]{\plaq{a}}$, $\tikz[baseline=-3pt]{\plaq{b}}$ (or $\tikz[baseline=-3pt]{\plaq{c}}$ in the crossing case) to each face of the dual planar map of $D$, e.g.,

-To each loop configuration we shall now associate a {\em weight}.\footnote{These (Boltzmann) weights (a terminology borrowed from statistical mechanics) should not be confused with the weights of torus actions.} It is comprised of two parts: \begin{itemize} \item A product of {\em local weights}, of the form
+To each loop configuration we shall now associate a {\em weight}.\footnote{These (Boltzmann) weights (a terminology borrowed from statistical mechanics) should not be confused with the weights of torus actions.} It is comprised of two parts: \begin{itemize}\itemsep=0pt \item A product of {\em local weights}, of the form

 where the function $w$ depends on which model we are considering and will be discussed in the next paragraph.
-The labels of lines follow the diagram of $\rho$, and should not be confused with the lines drawn on the plaquettes of the particular configuration -- to help with the distinction, lines of $\rho$ are always drawn in red, whereas configuration lines are drawn in blue.

-\item A nonlocal part, which is obtained by applying to the loop configuration the moves of \eqref{eq:graphrulesnc} (or \eqref{eq:graphrules} in the crossing case) to produce a reduced diagram.
+The labels of lines follow the diagram of $\rho$, and should not be confused with the lines drawn on the plaquettes of the particular configuration~-- to help with the distinction, lines of $\rho$ are always drawn in red, whereas configuration lines are drawn in blue. \item A nonlocal part, which is obtained by applying to the loop configuration the moves of~\eqref{eq:graphrulesnc} (or~\eqref{eq:graphrules} in the crossing case) to produce a reduced diagram.
 This results in a factor of

 which multiplies the local weight above.